Venue & Travel > About Lyon

 Lyon, France’s second-largest city and its gastronomic capital, lies at the confluence of the Rhône and Saône rivers.
 The city boasts a remarkable historical, architectural and cultural heritage, first as the capital of the Gauls during the Roman Empire, then as a major economic hub during the Renaissance.
 Historically, Lyon was an important area for the production and weaving of silk.
 The city played a significant role in the history of cinema with the invention of the cinematograph by the Lumière brothers.
 The city is also known for its light festival, the Fête des Lumières, major European cultural events such as The Nuits de Fourvière held at the ancient theaters, and the Contemporary Art Biennale.
 Finally, it is easy to escape the city: a short drive north or south takes you to the Beaujolais or Côtes du Rhone wine regions.

-Lyon has established itself as a major European metropolitan area all the while offering the charms of a French city.
-Ideally located at the crossroads of Europe, its central location offers easy access to many key European cities.
-With 1,500 decision-making centers and 8 competitive clusters, Lyon offers a lively and dynamic job market, while revealing the beauty of its Roman foundations and drawing on the advantages offered by its two hills and two rivers.
-Listed as a UNESCO World Heritage Site since 1998, the city also hosts some of Europe's biggest cultural events.
+Lyon has established itself as a major European metropolis while offering the charms of a French city.
+Ideally located at the crossroads of Europe, its central location provides easy access to many key European cities.
+With 1,500 decision-making centers and 8 competitiveness clusters, Lyon offers a lively and dynamic job market, while revealing the beauty of its Roman foundations and taking advantage of the assets offered by its two hills and two rivers.
+Listed as a UNESCO World Heritage Site since 1998, the city also hosts some of the biggest cultural events in Europe.

 MAIN CULTURAL EVENTS IN LYON